 As a result of the expiration of the master lease arrangements between subsidiaries of UHS and two LLCs in which we own non-controlling ownership interests of 95% and 99%, during the fourth quarter of 2006, we began recording the financial results of these LLCs on an unconsolidated basis.
 Prior to the fourth quarter 2006, these LLCs were included in our financial results on a consolidated basis in accordance with Financial Interpretation No. 46R, Consolidation of Variable Interest Entities, an Interpretation of ARB No. 51, ("FIN 46R").
-Commencing in the fourth quarter of 2006, the revenues and expenses of these LLCs are no longer included in our consolidated revenues and expenses, but instead, our share of the net income generated from each of these LLCs in included in our consolidated statements of income as "Equity in income of unconsolidated LLCs".
+Commencing in the fourth quarter of 2006, the revenues and expenses of these LLCs are no longer included in our consolidated revenues and expenses, but instead, our share of the net income generated from each of these LLCs is included in our consolidated statements of income as "Equity in income of unconsolidated LLCs".
 There was no impact on our net income as a result of the change in accounting for these two LLCs.
-The following table shows the combined operating results for these two LLCs during the period the results were recorded on a consolidated basis.
-The "As Adjusted" column on the table below presents our consolidated income statement for the three month period ended March 31, 2006 as if we deconsolidated these two LLCs for the quarter ended March 31, 2006.
+The following tables show the combined operating results for these two LLCs during the periods the results were recorded on a consolidated basis.
+The "As Adjusted" column on the tables below presents our consolidated income statement for the three and six months ended June 30, 2006.
 For comparative purposes, the amounts in the "As Adjusted" column are used in the discussions below (amounts in thousands).